Frank Zappa's musical language

 In bars 6-10 all meters are different and odd-numbered.
 The scale here however is constantly Ab.
 In his discussion with me Brett Clement calls it Db Lydian.
 There is a Db pedal in bar 4, but it doesn't get maintained, nor does it return.
 "Horizontally" one might say bar 5 is step II from Db Lydian and bars 6-10 are step V. But vertically bars 6-10 are stable upon Ab.
 See the next section for the terms horizontal and vertical.

 Part of the plot of the play is about the three "talented members of the group" thinking about forming a group of their own with a lot of discipline.
 These talents concern musical education, reading sheet music and the ability to perform the modern music as included in the CD.
 These three members were Bunk Gardner, Art Tripp and Ian Inderwood.
-In 2022 I wrote Art Tripp if he could answer some questions for inclusion in this site, among others regarding scores:
+In 2022 I wrote Art Tripp if he could answer some questions for inclusion in this site, among others regarding scores.
+To the right an outtake of a photo of The Mothers by Robert Rodriguez with Art Tripp above in the middle.

 Q. Little is known about how the band learned new songs.
 Did Zappa use demos, did he play it for you or were there normally scores?